Tariq-Monowar/Blogflux-express-api/README.md

 # Blogflux

 Blogflux is a blogging platform that allows users to create, update, and delete blog posts.
-Users can also Rating blog, comment, and view top blogs and bloggers.
+Users can also rate blogs, comment, and view top blogs and bloggers.
 The platform features authentication and authorization mechanisms to ensure secure access and interaction.

 ## API Endpoints

 ### User Routes
 - `GET /users/` - Get all users
 - `POST /users/` - Create a new user